bquast/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk histogram](figure/histogram.png)

-Lastly we can report the summary statistics, to see the mean and median.
+We now report the summary statistics, to see the mean and median.

 ```r